chidubem-victor/Football-player-Analysis-Project/README.md

 THE QUESTIONS FOR ANALYSIS WERE:
 1.Per the dataset How many footballers were born in each decade ?

-2.What Country Has Produced Most Footballers from the range of players Born in the 70's to 2000's 3.Which birth time period has the Most players born in the time, playing for a country different from birth country ?
+2.What Country Has Produced Most Footballers from the range of players Born in the 70's to 2000's ?

+3.Which birth time period has the Most players born in the time, playing for a country different from birth country ?

 4. for each time period, explain what may be a reason for birth country to be different from playing country ?

-5.Which Country has the Most Foreign Born Players ?
+5. Which Country has the Most Foreign Born Players ?

 Answers to the Questions:
 1. from the dataset gotten from Kaggle.com, which got the Football Players Dataset from WWW.TRANSFERMARKT.COM, there are a total of around 540 Registered footballers captured, that were Born in the 70's (1970 - 1979) playing in the first division/leagues around the world, There were a total of around 6800 Registered footballers that were born in the 80's (1980 - 1989), There are a Total of 16,508 registred Footballers that were born in the 90's (1990 - 1999), There are a total of 8,706 registered/cap footballers born in the 2000's (2000 - 2009) all of which are/were playing in the top flight of the their respective League. giving a total of 32,555 Captured footballers that have played top division football across the world with Birth years ranging from 1970 - 2009